 The All-In-Wonder X800 XT was a mid-range graphics card by ATI, launched in September 2004.
 Built on the 130 nm process, and based on the R420 graphics processor, in its R420 AIW variant, the card supports DirectX 9.0b.
 The R420 graphics processor is an average sized chip with a die area of 281 mm² and 160 million transistors.
 It features 16 pixel shaders and 6 vertex shaders, 16 texture mapping units and 16 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 256 MB GDDR3 memory on the card, which are connected using a 256-bit memory interface.
 The GPU is operating at a frequency of 500 MHz, memory is running at 500 MHz.

 We recommend the ATI All-In-Wonder X800 XT for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder X800 XT does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA.
 All-In-Wonder X800 XT is connected to the rest of the system using an AGP 8x interface.
 Its price at launch was 179 US Dollars.

 ||Sep 21st, 2004